-In my various roles, I have often been asked to help people choose the right size of solar panel and battery for a low power device (lights, compost toilet fans, USB chargers…).
-In many cases, it’s been to power the fan in an off-grid compost toilet (although my methods and maths applies to anything that could use electricity, such as a light bulb).
+In my various jobs and businesses, I have often been asked to help people choose the right size of solar panel and battery for a low power device (lights, compost toilet fans, USB chargers…).
+In many cases, it’s been to power the fan in an off-grid compost toilet (although my methods and maths applies to anything that could use electricity, such as a lights and USB sockets).

-The main difference between compost toilet fans and other electrical stuff like light bulbs, is that the fan tends to be on 24-hours a day, although they are low-power (typically 1-3 watts).
+The main difference between compost toilet fans and other electrical stuff like light bulbs, is that the fan tends to be running 24-hours a day.
 In some ways, it makes it easier to do the calculations because you know it’s on all the time, whereas a bulb is only on for a relatively short amount of time (perhaps longer in the winter when the nights are longer).

 But what size solar panel and battery will be right for you?
 Here, I’ll explain how I work out the ideal size panel and battery capacity.